prataprc/prataprc.github.io.v1/_contents/parser-combinator-recursive.rst

     10 * ((20 + 30) * 40)

 Let us try to build a plain text calculator, where input in an expression of arithmetic operations on numbers.
-Operations include addition, subraction, multiplication and division, in which multiplication and division take higher precedence over addition and subraction.
+Operations include addition, subtraction, multiplication and division, in which multiplication and division take higher precedence over addition and subtraction.

 .. code-block:: yacc